rksawyer/memfault-docs/docs/embedded/esp32-guide.md

 ---
 id: esp32-guide
-title: ESP32 Getting Started Guide
+title: ESP32 ESP-IDF Integration Guide
-sidebar_label: ESP32 Guide
+sidebar_label: ESP32 ESP-IDF
 ---

 This tutorial will go over integrating the **panics** component of the